 New Jersey Public Adjuster Bond

-New Jersey Public Adjuster Bond Information
+What is a New Jersey Public Adjuster Bond?

 A Public Adjuster Bond is required for each New Jersey licensee filing with the Commissioner of Banking and Insurance pursuant to the Public Adjusters' Licensing Act, P.L.
 1993, c.
 66, ( N.J.S.A.
 17:22B-1 et seq.).
 The surety bond is conditioned upon the bonded principal's faithful and honest conduct with state laws, rules and regulations as a public adjuster.
 The bond must be maintained during the term of the license.
 Willful, malicious or wrongful acts, along with failure to pay any monies that are or become due to the state.